Campus Safety Services

-Public Safety officers patrol the perimeters and common areas with special emphasis during evening and nighttime hours.
-Campus Living and Community Development, Information Services and Public Safety maintain electronic access/key control procedures.
+DePauw Police Officers patrol the perimeters and common areas with special emphasis during evening and nighttime hours.
+Campus Living and Community Development, Information Services and DePauw Police Department maintain electronic access/key control procedures.
 Access for non-residents is on an as needed basis.
-Public Safety is committed to working closely with Campus Living and Community Development staff in addressing safety and security issues within the residence halls.
+The DePauw Police Department is committed to working closely with Campus Living and Community Development staff in addressing safety and security issues within the residence halls.

 LOST AND FOUND

-The Office of Public Safety acts as the central "Lost and Found" for the campus community.
-Found items should be brought to the Office of Public Safety as soon as possible, our office is located in the lower level of 101 E. Seminary St. Please note any item that is deemed unsanitary will be discarded (ex. water bottles/mugs without names).
+The DePauw Police Department acts as the central "Lost and Found" for the campus community.
+Found items should be brought to the Police Department as soon as possible, our office is located in the lower level of 101 E. Seminary St. Please note any item that is deemed unsanitary will be discarded (ex. water bottles/mugs without names).
 You can inquire about or report lost items by visiting our office, by phone at (765) 658-5555 or by e-mailing firstname.lastname@example.org.
-The Office can be reached 24 hours a day.
+The office can be reached 24 hours a day.